i2p/i2p.www/i2p2www/spec/proposals/150-garlic-farm-protocol.rst

 router to publish the Meta LS2, and for the publisher to have sufficient information to weight the Destinations in the Meta LS2.
 The data will contain both router and Destination statistics.

 The data may optionally contain remote sensing data on the health of the other servers, and the ability to fetch the Meta LS.
+These data would not be supported in the first release.

+The data may optionally contain configuration information posted by an administrator client.
+These data would not be supported in the first release.

+Config data:

+- Raft ID
+- Cluster name
+- Publisher status off/on
+- Publisher request never/yes/force-on

 Router data: